Without crowd noise, NFL defenses are at the mercy of the hard count

 “The quarterbacks, it’s like all home games for them,” Baltimore Ravens defensive coordinator Don Martindale said.

-Raucous road crowds often force offenses to limit communication or utilize a silent count.
+Raucous crowds often force visiting offenses to limit communication or use a silent count.
 Quarterbacks this year are free to fool defenses with varied snap counts, home or away — yet another advantage for offenses in an era rife with them.

 “I definitely think they’re trying to take advantage of it,” Washington defensive end Ryan Kerrigan said.
 “Normally for those eight home games we get each year, we’re expecting to have teams go on the silent count, and then we can work to time that up as pass rushers.
 Without that, teams can really utilize the hard count, really utilize cadence where you have to play things more honest as defensive linemen.”

 In the pandemic NFL, offense rules.
 The league is witnessing a scoring boom within its years-long scoring boom.
 Teams have piled up 25.7 points per game, 2.3 points higher than the record set in 2013.
 The current gap between 2020 and 2013 is the same as the gap between 2013 and the 38th-highest scoring season ever.
-NFL offenses are averaging 2.3 points per possession, which means the league is approaching a point at which scoring a field goal means relative failure — two teams, the Packers and Las Vegas Raiders, average more than three points per drive.
+NFL offenses are averaging 2.3 points per possession, which means the league is approaching a point at which making a field goal means relative failure — two teams, the Packers and Las Vegas Raiders, average more than three points per drive.

-The explanation for the NFL’s offensive eruption is multifaceted.
-It is in part a continuation of recent trends, and partly a result of referees having thrown fewer flags this season, particularly on holding penalties, to help keep gameplay crisp after a truncated preseason.
-But many within the league point to half-full or empty stadiums as a significant driver.
+The explanation for the offensive eruption is multifaceted.
+It is in part a continuation of recent trends and partly a result of referees having thrown fewer flags this season, particularly on holding penalties, to help keep gameplay crisp after a truncated preseason.
+But many in the league point to half-full or empty stadiums as a significant driver.

-“The defenses really feed off the energy of the crowd,” Rodgers said in the late-September interview.
+“The defenses really feed off the energy of the crowd,” Rodgers said in late September.
 “You’ve seen across the league not the same type of energy on defense. … The energy level is low, and it starts with the lack of fans in the stadium.”

 The absence of crowd noise has allowed the hard count to flourish.
-Defense have been flagged for offsides or neutral zone infractions 34 times on third down, according to NFL Penalty Tracker, putting the league on pace for 19 more such penalties than last year.
-The threat of the hard count can make pass rushers a step slower off the snap, and quarterbacks have been sacked on 6.2 percent of pass attempts, down from 6.7 last season and threatening the record low of 5.8, set in 2016.
+Defense have been flagged for offside or neutral zone infractions 34 times on third down, according to NFL Penalty Tracker, putting the league on pace for 19 more such penalties than last year.
+The threat of the hard count can make pass rushers a step slower off the snap, and quarterbacks have been sacked 6.2 percent of the time, down from 6.7 last season and threatening the record low of 5.8 set in 2016.

 “Quarterbacks really this year are doing a good job using the hard counts,” New York Giants Coach Joe Judge said.
 “While that shouldn’t be something that impacts defenses across the league, it is.”

-It shouldn’t because of a fundamental order defensive linemen are taught from the first day of Pop Warner practice: Watch the ball and don’t listen to the quarterback.
+It shouldn’t because of a fundamental order that defensive linemen are taught from the first day of Pop Warner practice: Watch the ball and don’t listen to the quarterback.

 “It sounds simple,” Kerrigan said.
 “Oh, just move when the ball moves.”